asterisk/documentation/docs/Operation/Logging/Collecting-Debug-Information.md

----

----
+!!! tip Asterisk 13+

-**Tip: Asterisk 13+**  In Asterisk 13 and later, you can dynamically create log channels from the CLI using the `logger add channel` command.
+    In Asterisk 13 and later, you can dynamically create log channels from the CLI using the `logger add channel` command.
 For example, to create the log file above, you would enter:

----
+[//]: # (end-tip)